 "MOS:PRESENT" redirects here.
 For the guideline on words such as "currently", "soon", and "recently", see Wikipedia:Manual of Style/Dates and numbers § Statements likely to become outdated.

-See also: Wikipedia:Manual of Style/Biography § Tense, Wikipedia:Manual of Style/Words to watch § Relative time references, and Wikipedia:Writing better articles § Tense in fiction
+See also: Wikipedia:Manual of Style/Words to watch § Relative time references, and Wikipedia:Writing better articles § Tense in fiction

-By default, write articles in the present tense, including those covering works of fiction (see Wikipedia:Writing better articles § Tense in fiction) and products or works that have been discontinued.
-Generally, use past tense only for past events, and for subjects that are dead or no longer meaningfully exist.
-Use past tense for articles about periodicals no longer produced, with common-sense exceptions.
+By default, write articles in the present tense, including those covering products or works that have been discontinued.
+Articles discussing works of fiction are also written in the present tense (see Wikipedia:Writing better articles § Tense in fiction).
+Generally, do not use past tense except for dead subjects, past events, and subjects that no longer meaningfully exist as such.

 Tense can be used to distinguish between current and former status of a subject: Dún Aonghasa is the ruin of a prehistoric Irish cliff fort.
 Its original shape was presumably oval or D-shaped, but parts of the cliff and fort have since collapsed into the sea.
-(Emphasis added to distinguish the different tense usages; Dún Aonghasa is a structure that was later damaged by an event.)
+(Emphasis added for clarity.)

 Vocabulary